 How to avoid injury

-Bare in mind that none of us at StrengthGang is a physiotherapist.
+Bear in mind that none of us at StrengthGang is a physiotherapist.

 1. Proper warm-up

-Again, properly warming up is crucial.
+Again, warming up properly is crucial for longevity in training.

 If you are one of the people who does that, do yourself a favor and stop it.